Creating and Running Symfony Projects

 25Next, add a new route in

-:yaml# config/routes.yaml # ... other routes ... cache_example: path: /cache-example controller: App\Controller\DefaultController::cacheExample
+config/routes.yaml:yaml# config/routes.yaml # ... other routes ... cache_example: path: /cache-example controller: App\Controller\DefaultController::cacheExample1

 2